-Note: If you leave this field blank, numbers will be formatted as follows:

-- No thousands separator is used - The dot (".") is used as the decimal separator - Numbers less than 10-3 or greater than or equal to 107 are formatted in scientific notation - Negative numbers have a minus sign ("-") in front of them - Numbers that use the bigdecimal data type are in the format #,###.000 format, type the format into the file using the notation described in Number Patterns on page 36.
+Note: If you leave this field blank, numbers will be formatted in the same way they were in Spectrum[TM] Technology Platform 8.0 and earlier.
+Specifically, no thousands separator is used, the dot (".") is used as the decimal separator, numbers less than 10-3 or greater than or equal to 107 are shown in scientific notation, and negative numbers have a minus sign ("-") in front of them.
+Also note that if you leave this field blank, numbers that use the bigdecimal data type will always be in the format #,###.000.

 You can also specify your own date, time, and number formats if the ones available for selection do not meet your needs.
 To specify your own date or time format, type the format into the field using the notation described in Date and Time Patterns on page 33.
-To specify your own number
+To specify your own number format, type the format into the file using the notation described in Number Patterns on page 36.